 Read also: How To Run a Great Retrospective With Your Remote Team

+Whichever setup you’re in — hybrid, fully online or on-site with remote participants — there will always be those who contribute and those who stay silent.
+Slido Ideas helps you level the playing field.
 Everyone submits ideas in the same space, at the same time, whether they’re in the room or joining remotely.
-Reactions and upvotes show you what resonates across the whole team, while AI topics help turn the input into structured talking points, so the discussion stays clear and inclusive.
+Reactions and upvotes then show you what resonates across the whole team.

-Try this hybrid-friendly flow:
+Try this hybrid-friendly brainstorming flow:

 - Start with 3–5 minutes of silent idea entry, so everyone can submit input in parallel.